How to Build a Review Website?

-Let me confess, I almost never go out for dinner at a restaurant without checking the rating of the establishment on TripAdvisor or Google.
+Let me confess, I almost never go out for dinner at a restaurant without checking the rating of the establishment on Tripadvisor or Google.
 How about you?

 The same goes for booking a hotel room for a vacation, buying a car, looking for a physician, or hiring a tradesman.
 Nobody wants to have a bad experience and waste time and money on unverified services or goods.